-Figure 7.3: Map of Gaeltacht Areas in Galway City
+Figure 7.3: Map of Language Planning Areas (3)

 The Council recognises that the Irish language is a cultural heritage asset and will continue to support initiatives to strengthen the bilingual status of the city.
 The Plan promotes and protect the linguistic and cultural heritage of the Gaeltacht and supports the implementation of the language plans in the city and continues to promote the integration of the use of Irish through the naming of new roads, residential place names and signage on shop fronts and commercial development.